-Skill The language user can: Exercise Speaking reasonably fluently relate a straightforward narrative or description as a linear sequence of points.
+Skill The language user can Exercise Speaking reasonably fluently relate a straightforward narrative or description as a linear sequence of points.
 (DESCRIBING EXPERIENCE) 3, 5 make his/her opinions and reactions understood as regards solutions to problems or practical questions of where to go, what to do, how to organise an event (e.g. an outing).
 (INFORMAL DISCUSSION) 1 find out and pass on detailed factual information.
 (INFORMATION EXCHANGE) 2 Listening understand the main points of radio news bulletins and simpler recorded material about familiar subjects delivered relatively slowly and clearly.
 (UNDERSTANDING AUDIO MEDIA AND RECORDINGS) 4

-Skill The language user can: Exercise give detailed accounts of experiences, describing feelings and reactions.
-(DESCRIBING EXPERIENCE) 2, 12 W1 describe events, real or imagined.
-(DESCRIBING EXPERIENCE) 3, 4, 5 W2, W6 enter unprepared into conversations on familiar topics.
-(CONVERSATION) 1, 6 give or seek personal views and opinions in discussing topics of interest.
-(INFORMAL DISCUSSION) 3, 4, 5 find out and pass on detailed factual information.
-(INFORMATION EXCHANGE) 7, 8, 10, 12 W4, W5, W6 Writing write straightforward, detailed descriptions on a range of familiar subjects within his/her field of interest.
+Skill The language user can Exercise Speaking give straightforward descriptions on a variety of familiar subjects within his/her field of interest.
+(DESCRIBING EXPERIENCE) 2, 3, 4 give detailed accounts of experiences, describing feelings and reactions.
+(DESCRIBING EXPERIENCE) 12 W1 enter unprepared into conversations on familiar topics.
+(CONVERSATION) 6 express and respond to feelings such as surprise, happiness, sadness, interest and indifference.
+(CONVERSATION) 3, 4 W1, W2, W6 give or seek personal views and opinions in discussing topics of interest.
+(INFORMAL DISCUSSION) 1, 5, 12 W2, W6 find out and pass on detailed factual information.
+(INFORMATION EXCHANGE) 7, 8, 10 W4, W5, W6 Writing write straightforward, detailed descriptions on a range of familiar subjects within his/her field of interest.
 (CREATIVE WRITING) 11 W7 Listening generally follow the main points of extended discussion around him/her, provided speech is clearly articulated in standard dialect.
 (UNDERSTANDING CONVERSATION) 7 understand the main points of radio news bulletins and simpler recorded material about familiar subjects delivered relatively slowly and clearly.
 (UNDERSTANDING AUDIO MEDIA AND RECORDINGS) 9 Reading recognise significant points in straightforward newspaper articles on familiar subjects.
 (READING FOR INFORMATION AND ARGUMENT) 13 W3